cetinsamet/image-retrieval/README.md

 # image-retrieval

-This repository presents an image retrieval pipeline consists of vector database storing image features extracted using a pre-trained ResNet/ViT model.
+This repository presents an image retrieval pipeline that consists of a vector database storing image features extracted using a pre-trained ResNet/ViT model.
 Image retrieval pipeline consists of (1) a vector database building script that extracts image features of all images in the collection using a pre-trained ResNet/ViT model and stores them in a vector database by cosine similarity, (2) a search query script that extracts the features for a randomly selected image and returns the most similar images from the vector database.

 The construction of the proposed image retrieval pipeline can be divided into three stages: